 Welcome to the Fountain

 The gunk is an implicit threat.
-Most players will know from their experience that this slime can kill Samus in mere seconds.1 Even if you don’t, the hazard bar on the display will flash Warning! if you get too close, and the scan visor will inform you, “Contact with contaminated water extremely hazardous,” if you point it at the floor.
+Most players will know from their experience that this slime can kill Samus in mere seconds. ((The Hive Mecha boss spawns Ram War Wasps, who’ll try and knock you into the acid gunk surrounding the raised platform where you fight.
+This will probably kill you.))
+Even if you don’t, the hazard bar on the display will flash Warning! if you get too close, and the scan visor will inform you, “Contact with contaminated water extremely hazardous,” if you point it at the floor.

 This, then, is a jumping puzzle.
 You’ll look towards the islands, trying to figure out the safest path across.